 Condition standards for locals are not the same as for regular stamps.
 In certain issues minor defects are the norm.
 Defects that affect the value or appearance of the stamps will be mentioned.
 As always, all items are guaranteed, as is your satisfaction.

-I have an extensive stock, including parts of the Ringstrom collection and stock, of mint and used locals, available via approvals.
+I have an extensive stock, including parts of the Ringstrom collection and stock, of mint and used Danish locals, available via approvals.
 Tell me about your interests.

 Christensen & Ringstrom [CR] 1974 numbers have been used, with some reference to Daka 1996 [Daka] numbers if so noted.
 Where there is conflict between the CR and Daka listings, and/or where I have identified additional variations, I have assigned JSA numbers.
 I am not aware of any more recent, comprehensive cataloging of Odense locals post stamps.